yujiri8/yujiri.xyz/reviews/jedi_fallen_order.md

 The game has a leveling system pretty much like Sekiro, except there's no shopping; you only use skill points to unlock abilities organzed in three trees: Force, Lightsaber, and Survival.

 The upgrades are well balanced.
-There are no bad ones, and quite a few that seem like "OMG I *have* to get that that'll make me unstoppable!", and they are really good, but there are no game-breakers.
+There are no bad ones.
+A lot of them seem like "OMG I *have* to get that that'll make me unstoppable!", and they are really good, but there are no game-breakers.

 <h2 class="bad">Experience system</h2>

 Experience is handled in the Dark Souls fashion, meaning: it isn't stored safely when you rest, so you can lose experience after saving.
-It's also grindable (which [is bad inherently](/game_design/difficulty_settings) but kind of necessary when you can lose it), and even worse, it's tied to environmental exploration.
+It's also grindable (which [is bad inherently](/game_design/difficulty_settings) but kind of necessary when you can lose it), and worse, it's tied to environmental exploration.
 A lot of the "Force echoes" and other things you can "inspect" throughout the planets give you experience, which means you have to do irrelevant non-combat non-story stuff to keep your combat abilities progressing properly.

 <h2 class="mixed">Trial and error</h2>